 Format the block device with your preferred filesystem type, for example:

 Create a directory for the backup storage, if it doesn’t already exist:

 Create symbolic links in /onapp:

-Go to Settings > Compute Resources > Backup Server.
-Click on the green Tools menu and Edit Compute Resource.
+Go to Settings > Compute Resources >label of the compute resource > Management Options > Manage Backup Servers.
+Click the Actions button, point to Resource Options, then select Edit Compute Resource.
 In the custom config section, add the following:

-Reboot the Backup Server by clicking on the green Tools menu and Reboot Compute Resource.
-Once the Backup server is back online, your backup server is ready to use!
+To reboot the backup server, click the Actions button, point to Resource Options, then select Reboot Compute Resource.
+Once the backup server is back online, your backup server is ready to use.